Has the design been finalized?

 No. Redpath Hall is a gem of the campus and will continue to play an integral role as a stunning performance space in the reimagined Library.
 In the Feasibility Study, Redpath Hall would be returned to its former glory with a light restoration of the interior and the uncovering of the stunning façade currently obscured by the Redpath Library Building.

 How will other McGill Library branches be affected?

 The Feasibility Study’s mandate specifically focused on reimagining the McLennan-Redpath Complex, and does not account for any construction efforts on other branches beyond a light refresh of Schulich.
-However, other branches would benefit greatly from the Automated Storage and Retrieval System (ASRS), as they would be able to transfer portions of their lesser-used physical collections into the ASRS, freeing up space within the branches to be rededicated to user needs.
+However, other branches would benefit greatly from the collection management facility, as they would be able to transfer portions of their lesser-used physical collections into the facility, freeing up space within the branches to be rededicated to user needs.